square/sharkey/README.md

 ### Database

 Sharkey supports both SQLite and MySQL.
-We use [goose](goose) to manage database migrations.
+We use [goose][goose] to manage database migrations.
 You can find migrations/goose configuration files in the [`db/sqlite`](./db/sqlite) and [`db/mysql`](./db/mysql) directories.